Renovamen/vuepress-theme-gungnir/docs/docs/basic/content.md

 Posts that with `tags` item in front matter will be appear on [tags page](/tags/).
 :::

+### URL

-If you would like the URL of a post be shown in the form of `/post/year/month/day/post-title/`, just add this line to its front matter:
+If you would like the URL of a blog be shown in the form of `/post/year/month/day/post-title/`, just add this line to its front matter:

 ```yaml{5}
 ---